 "Arthur Suydam explores his own take on the Barbarian character, expertly rendered in the style of the old Dutch Masters."
 This book depicts evocative sepia and lush colors.
 Arthur Suydam's work on characters such as Tarzan and Conan is world renowned.
 It includes an in-depth exploration of the artist's inspiration and creativity.

 Progressions: The Art of Jon Foster by Jon Foster

 His beautiful and dark imagery has been admired across the globe for its visually powerful imagery.
-Jon Foster's works from Dark Horse Comics, where his Star Wars covers are collectors favorites, to his work on Dungeons and Dragons and are assembled in Progressions: The Art of Jon Foster.
+Jon Foster's works range from Dark Horse Comics, where his Star Wars covers are collectors' favorites, to his work on Dungeons and Dragons and are assembled in Progressions: The Art of Jon Foster.
 It is provocative and sometimes disturbing.
 "Foster knows how to grab for the soul with his art."